Otumfuo Nana Osei Tutu II: Early life and education

-Education

-He had his elementary education in Kumasi and in 1964, went on to the Sefwi Wiawso Secondary School(SEWASS) where he obtained his 'O' Level and was taught by the late Omanhene of Sefwi Wiawso, Nana Kwadwo Aduhene II who was a cousin of Otumfuo's guardian uncle, Oheneba Mensah Bonsu, Hiahene.
-He also attended the Osei Kyeretwie Secondary School (OKESS).
-He studied Accounting at the Institute of Professional Studies, which is today, known as University of Professional Studies in Accra.
-He then enrolled at the Polytechnic of North London (now London Metropolitan University), where he earned the Diploma in Management and Administration.
+He had his elementary education in Kumasi and in 1964, went on to the Sefwi Wiawso Secondary School (SEWASS) where he obtained his 'O' Level and was taught by the late Omanhene of Sefwi Wiawso, Nana Kwadwo Aduhene II who was a cousin of Otumfuo's guardian uncle, Oheneba Mensah Bonsu, Hiahene.
+He also attended the Osei Kyeretwie Secondary School (OKESS) for his A level, completing in 1969.
+He studied Accounting at the Institute of Professional Studies (IPS) in Accra (now the University of Professional Studies, Accra) where he studied accounting and business related courses.

+Nana Barima Kwaku Duah continued his education in the United Kingdom, enrolling at the Polytechnic of North London (now London Metropolitan University), where he earned the Diploma in Management and Administration.
 He was awarded an honorary doctorate by the university at a ceremony at the Barbican Centre on 11 January 2006.

-Private sector career
+Career before enstoolment

-Between 1981 and 1985, he was a senior consultant at the Mutual of Omaha Insurance Company in Toronto, Canada.
+Prior to his enstoolment as Asantehene, Nana Barima Kwaku Duah pursued a professional career in management and business.
+After completing his studies, he worked in Canada, where he was employed by the Mutual of Omaha Insurance Company in Toronto between 1981 and 1985.

-He returned to London in 1985 and became the Personnel Officer at the HPCC Stonebridge Bus Garage Project, in the London Borough of Brent.
-He then founded his own mortgage finance firm, Primoda Financial Services Limited, located on Kilburn High Road, North-West London.
-He returned to his native Ghana in 1989 to start a transport business, the Transpomech International (Ghana) Limited.
+He later relocated to the United Kingdom, where he served in a managerial capacity as a personnel and training manager at HPCC Stonebridge Bus Garage Project, in the London Borough of Brent, gaining experience in human resource management and organisational administration.

+In the late 1980s, he established Primoda Financial Services Limited in the United Kingdom located on Kilburn High Road, North-West London, a firm that operated in the financial services sector.
+Following his return to Ghana, he founded Transpomech International (Ghana) Limited, a company involved in engineering and industrial services.